Watch Out for These Medicare Enrollment Period Scams (2025)

 And if they get your Social Security number or banking information, they can steal your money and even take out loans under your name.

 It’s critical to be on the lookout for scammers!
-Here are a few common ways they scam people during Medicare open enrollment season.
+Here are some common ways they scam people during Medicare open enrollment season.

 Unsolicited Phone Calls